 The following model is an approach to delineate areas where the biotic ecosystems (forests) contribute to the mitigation of natural hazards and the protection of human assets from hazardous natural processes.
 At the Alpine-wide scale, this has been done by combining separate regional models for avalanches, rock-falls and water channel relevant processes.
+These models where created building on methods developed by the ProAlp Project (Bauerhansel et al. 2009) and Voigt (2010).
 The models use topographical information derived from the 25m EU DEM and statistically derived threshold values identified by earlier projects and assessments (performed in all Alpine countries) to model potential avalanche and rock-fall release and transition zones.
 The flowchart below describes in detail the calculation procedure to derive the developed indicators per local administrative units (LAU2) of the Alpine Space.